 Knotweed Help is driven by a dedicated team of expert solicitors who have built up years of experience working within a variety of legal industries.
-The team is led by Paolo Martini, a solicitor with 12 years of high-level legal experience dealing with a large volume of cases across the civil litigation landscape.
+The team is led by Paolo Martini, a solicitor with 30 years of high-level legal experience.